 USMLE STEP 2

 All students are required take the USMLE Step 2 Clinical Knowledge examination after successful completion of Phase 2 and prior to October 31 of their fourth year.
-Exceptions due to extenuating circumstances may be approved by the Associate Deans for Student Affairs or Medical Education.
+Exceptions due to extenuating circumstances may be approved by the Associate Deans of Student Affairs or Medical Education.
 Students are not eligible for graduation unless they achieve a passing score on the USMLE Step 2 CK examination.
 Students who receive a failing score on the USMLE Step 2 CK will be referred to the ASC for review.

 To support success on USMLE Step 2 CK, all third-year students will take the Comprehensive Clinical Science Self Assessment (CCSSA) within 1 week of completion of Phase 2 clerkships.